GiovanniRebaudo/GiovanniRebaudo.github.io/_pages/presentations.md

   - /presentations
 ---
 {% include base_path %}

+## Seminars
+* SDS Seminar Series 2021.
+Department of Statistics and Data Sciences at the University of Texas at Austin, USA, Virtual.

 ## Invited presentations
 * COMPSTAT 2022 \[International Conference on Computational Statistics\].
 Bologna, Italy.
 * CMStatistics–ERCIM 2021 \[14th International Conference of the ERCIM WG on Computational and